ShalomObongo/StudyProgram/README.md

 13. **Search**: Easily find specific questions or answers within your study sets.
 14. **Floating Chatbot**: Get assistance anytime with the floating chatbot feature.
 15. **Authentication**: Secure your study data with user authentication.
+16. **PWA Support**: Install the app on your device for offline access.
+17. **YouTube Integration**: Each Q&A pair includes a suggested YouTube video for additional learning resources.
+18. **Difficulty Tagging**: Q&A pairs are tagged with difficulty levels for better study organization.

 ## 🛠️ Tech Stack